top of page

 Biography

-Adrianna Speer is a visual artist and educator living in Youngsville, Louisiana.
-She received her BFA from Louisiana State University in Painting and Drawing and her MFA from Louisiana Tech University in Studio Art.
-Her work has been exhibited nationally in venues including Site: Brooklyn in Brooklyn, NY, Verum Ultimum Gallery in Portland, OR, Las Lagunas Gallery in Los Angeles, CA, and Jag Gallery in Key West, FL.
-She has attended national and international residency programs such as Taleamor Park in Indiana, Burren College of Art in Ireland, and Atelier de la Rose in France.
+Adrianna Speer is a visual artist and educator based in Ruston, Louisiana.
+She holds a BFA in Painting and Drawing from Louisiana State University and an MFA in Studio Art from Louisiana Tech University, where she is a Visiting Assistant Professor of Studio Art.
+Her work has been exhibited globally in venues such as Site: Brooklyn (NY), Verum Ultimum Gallery (OR), Las Lagunas Gallery (CA), and Jag Gallery (FL), with international exhibitions at Diderot Gallery in France.

 Statement